Public Services Board

 - taking all reasonable steps to meet those objectives

-The sustainable development principle takes into account 5 ways of working that public bodies need to think about to show that they applied the principle, which are:
+The sustainable development principle takes into account five ways of working that public bodies need to show that they applied the principle:

 Membership includes representatives of:

 - Aneurin Bevan University Health Board (statutory member)

 - Natural Resources Wales (statutory member)